CitizensFoundation/pace-keyword-scanner/README.md

 processScripts/scan.sh 2020 11
 ```

-## Step 3 - Import into ElasticSearch (can be down in parallel with step 2)
+## Step 3 - Import into ElasticSearch (can be done in parallel with step 2)
 ```bash
 processScripts/importToES.sh 2020 11
 ```